5 Foods That Whiten Teeth Naturally

 Perhaps you noticed your teeth have a dull or yellowish appearance that detracts from the beauty of your smile, making you look older.
 What can you do?

-Of course, there are whitening toothpastes you could use to brighten up your smile.
+Of course, there are professional cosmetic procedures or whitening toothpastes you could use to brighten up your smile.
 However, if you are looking for a more natural way to whiten your teeth, here are five foods that will do the job for you.

 The psychology of a white smile